MicrosoftDocs/customer-insights/topics/preview/concepts-terminology.md

 This list defines selected terms that appear frequently in Product Insights and in its supporting documentation.

-## Attribute

-Metadata for a property of an object, element, or file.

 ## Derived signal

 A derived signal is a virtual view of a base signal.
 Derived signals are generally used for scoping down a base signal for export, or for cleaning up a signal containing properties that aren't necessary for exposure or export.